 Jury review will take place in August and applicants will be notified by late September 2023 at the latest as to the status of their application.
 A phone interview process with finalists will take place in late September and selected artist residents and runners-up will be notified by October 2023.
 To see the list of 2023 Artists in residence, as well as a list of all past artists in residence, visit our Artist Residencies Page.

-Artists must be residents of Minnesota or the five boroughs of New York City to be eligible to apply.
-To be considered, eligible artists must submit their application through an online webform on Lanesboro Arts website.
+Artists must be legal residents of Minnesota or one of the five boroughs of New York City to be eligible to apply.
+To be considered, eligible artists must submit their application through the online webform on Lanesboro Arts website.
 Complete program details are below.
-Please contact Adam Wiltgen at 507-467-2446 or email@example.com with any questions.
+Please contact Melissa Wray at 507-467-2446 or firstname.lastname@example.org with any questions.

 ABOUT LANESBORO ARTS

 Lanesboro Arts is a non-profit, multidisciplinary arts organization working to weave the arts into the social and municipal fabric of Lanesboro, MN.
-LA works closely with local government and cross-sector partners to activate the people and places of Lanesboro, making Lanesboro a national model for revitalizing and sustaining a small town.
-The community has been recognized by ArtPlace America, Americans for the Arts, and the National Endowment for the Arts, and in 2014 Lanesboro Arts was a recipient of a Bush Prize for Community Innovation.
+Lanesboro Arts works closely with local government and cross-sector partners to activate the people and places of Lanesboro, making Lanesboro a national model for revitalizing and sustaining a small town.
+Lanesboro Arts has been recognized by ArtPlace America, Americans for the Arts, and the National Endowment for the Arts; and in 2014 Lanesboro Arts was a recipient of a Bush Prize for Community Innovation.

 LANESBORO ARTS SEEKS ARTISTS WHOSE WORK:

 - is informed by place and community